akarlinsky/world_mortality/README.md

 ### Taiwan (monthly)
 Taiwan Ministry of the Interior Monthly Bulletin of Interior Statistics: https://www.moi.gov.tw/files/site_stuff/321/1/month/month_en.html

+Taiwan also has weekly data from STMF, but it is less updated, so we opted to keep the monthly data for now.

 ### Thailand (monthly)
 Official Statistics Registration Systems: